 What will happen if I do not participate in the room selection process?

-If you do not participate in the room selection process and are not granted off-campus approval, you will still be assigned a room over the summer by Housing and Conferences unless you are going abroad or taking a leave of absence in the fall.
+If you do not participate in the room selection process and are not granted off-campus approval, you will still be assigned a room over the summer by Housing unless you are going abroad or taking a leave of absence in the fall.
 You must still complete the On-Campus Housing Agreement.

 My time slot is incorrect, what should I do?